 The safety of belimumab in patients with SLE has been evaluated in three pre-registration placebo-controlled intravenous studies and one subsequent regional placebo-controlled intravenous study, one placebo-controlled subcutaneous study, and two post-marketing placebo‑controlled intravenous studies; the safety in patients with active lupus nephritis has been evaluated in one placebo-controlled intravenous study.

-The data presented in the table below reflect exposure in 674 patients with SLE from the three pre-registration clinical studies and 470 patients in the subsequent placebo-controlled study administered Benlysta intravenously (10 mg/kg over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks), and 556 patients with SLE exposed to Benlysta subcutaneously (200 mg once weekly up to 52 weeks).
+The data presented in the table below reflect exposure in 674 patients with SLE from the three pre-registration clinical studies and 470 patients in the subsequent placebo-controlled study administered Benlysta intravenously (10 mg/kg body weight over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks), and 556 patients with SLE exposed to Benlysta subcutaneously (200 mg once weekly up to 52 weeks).
 The safety data presented include data beyond Week 52 in some patients with SLE.
-The data reflect additional exposure in 224 patients with active lupus nephritis who received Benlysta intravenously (10 mg/kg for up to 104 weeks).
-Data from post-marketing reports are also included.
+The data reflect additional exposure in 224 patients with active lupus nephritis who received Benlysta intravenously (10 mg/kg body weight for up to 104 weeks).
+Data from post‑marketing reports are also included.

 The majority of patients were also receiving one or more of the following concomitant treatments for SLE: corticosteroids, immunomodulatory medicinal products, anti‑malarials, non‑steroidal anti‑inflammatory medicinal products.